QuestionableProject/native-html-css-js/README.md

 ## Build all projects in native html-css-js

-`Mongo` - A simple layout created in college, the site does not stand out in any way, but it is a good remnant of skills.
+`Mango` - A simple layout created in college, the site does not stand out in any way, but it is a good remnant of skills.
 The site was created in accordance with the terms of reference.
 The design was invented by <a href="https://github.com/Tonight11">Tonight</a> and me.
 The site was also created using <a href="https://github.com/Tonight11">Tonight</a>.  -> https://helpful-gumdrop-8f72c7.netlify.app

 `Calculator` - The calculator was created in JS.
 It was a good test of skills and logic.
 The calculator is working, but not completely yet.
 He makes calculations.

-`fashion` - A college mockup made with <a href="https://github.com/Tonight11">Tonight</a>.
+`Fashion` - A college mockup made with <a href="https://github.com/Tonight11">Tonight</a>.
 The layout was provided from the Internet. -> https://fashionprofect123.netlify.app/